HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 * `Organization` has grown on desktop 4.75% and 4.98% on  mobile
 * `ImageObject` has grown 6.39% on desktop and 6.13% on mobile

-It should be noted that `WebSite`, `SearchAction` and `Organization` are all typically  associated with homepages, so this highlights the bias of the dataset and does not reflect the bulk of structured data implemented on the web.
+It should be noted that `WebSite`, `SearchAction` and `Organization` are all typically  associated with home pages, so this highlights the bias of the dataset and does not reflect the bulk of structured data implemented on the web.

-In contrast, despite the fact that reviews are not supposed to be associated with homepages the data indicates that `AggregateRating` is up 23.9% on mobile and 23.7% on desktop.
+In contrast, despite the fact that reviews are not supposed to be associated with home pages the data indicates that `AggregateRating` is up 23.9% on mobile and 23.7% on desktop.

 It's also interesting to see the growth of the [`VideoObject` to annotate videos](https://developers.google.com/search/docs/data-types/video).
 Although [YouTube videos dominate video search results in Google](https://moz.com/blog/youtube-dominates-google-video-results-in-2020), the usage of `VideoObject` grew 30.11% on desktop and 27.7% on mobile